includeos/includeos.org/_src/_posts/2017-07-03-popek-goldberg-machines-considered-harmful.md

 title:  "Popek-Goldberg machines considered harmful"
 author: perbu
 date:   2017-07-03 09:00:42 +0200
-hero: /assets/img/posts/yellow/chestnut-leaves-228072_640.jpg
+hero: /assets/img/posts/ibm-370.jpg
 categories: [popek-goldberg, virtual machines, ukvm]
 author-image: /assets/img/authors/perbu.jpg
 summary: "Modern virtual machines are based on a '74 theorem made by Popek and Goldberg.
 It outlines how virtual machines should be equivalent to physical machines, something that makes transitioning to virtual machines easier.
-Today this equivalence is harmfull as it ads a lot of complexity to our virtual machines.
-If we discard equivance virtual machines can be made a lot simpler."
+Today this equivalence is harmful as it ads a lot of complexity to our virtual machines.
+If we discard equivalence virtual machines can be made a lot simpler."
 ---

 Modern virtual machines are based on a ‘74 [Paper](http://dl.acm.org/citation.cfm?id=361073) by [Gerald J. Popek](https://en.wikipedia.org/wiki/Gerald_J._Popek) and [Robert P. Goldberg](https://en.wikipedia.org/wiki/Robert_P._Goldberg).
 It provides the theoretical framework for how virtual machines should behave in order to be efficient and secure.
 It’s a brilliant paper as it outlines how to take something that sounds relatively abstract and complex and turns it into something very concrete.
 In order to have proper virtual machines you only need some silicon support and some software and this paper outlines how they should function.